-The airbag system consists of a number of individual systems depending on the scope of equipment.
+The airbag system consists of a number of individual systems.

-When triggered, the airbag inflates within milliseconds.
+When triggered the airbag inflates within milliseconds.
 They also deflate so quickly that it is often unnoticeable during the collision.

 If handled improperly the airbag systems can be triggered in an explosive manner.